nelson2000/blog-assignment/README.md

 - [Dockerfile](./Dockerfile)
 - [Github Actions](/.github/workflows/deploy_to_ecr_ecs.yml)
 - AWS
 - Elastic Container Registry
-- Elastic Container Services
+- Elastic Container Services (EC2 or Fargate)
 - [Terraform](./vpc.tf)

 ![image](https://user-images.githubusercontent.com/20236706/206466705-678b9199-d6b7-466e-a788-5511262247aa.png)

+## Note
+- This is just a summary of the project, it can be more elaborate but just keeping it simple. it is just a blog.